Space exploration: Asteroids

-An article in science magazine Nature suggested the use of asteroids as a gateway for space exploration, with the ultimate destination being Mars.
+An article in the science magazine Nature suggested the use of asteroids as a gateway for space exploration, with the ultimate destination being Mars.
 In order to make such an approach viable, three requirements need to be fulfilled: first, "a thorough asteroid survey to find thousands of nearby bodies suitable for astronauts to visit"; second, "extending flight duration and distance capability to ever-increasing ranges out to Mars"; and finally, "developing better robotic vehicles and tools to enable astronauts to explore an asteroid regardless of its size, shape or spin".
 Furthermore, using asteroids would provide astronauts with protection from galactic cosmic rays, with mission crews being able to land on them without great risk to radiation exposure.